bueler/p4pdes/HARDWARE.md

 Hardware topology: process placement for performance
 ----------------------------------------------------

 Telling your MPI to bind and/or map processes to your hardware will improve performance.
-See the "Maximizing memory bandwidth" section of the [PETSc/TAO User's Manual](https://petsc.org/release/docs/manual/).
+See the ["Hints for Performance Tuning" section of the PETSc/TAO User's Manual](https://petsc.org/release/docs/manual/performance/).
 First, a good idea is to install [`hwloc`](https://www.open-mpi.org/projects/hwloc/), including the program [`lstopo`](https://www.open-mpi.org/projects/hwloc/lstopo/) which can display your machine's "hardware topology".
 (A `hwloc` package may be available from your package manager.)
 Then do

         $ lstopo